Outpatient Services for Teens

-Together, adolescent and counselor develop a treatment plan including primary problems to be addressed, client goals, and methods for goal achievement.
+Together, teen and counselor develop a treatment plan including primary problems to be addressed, client goals, and methods for goal achievement.

 A variety of services are delivered, including: individual, group and family counseling; relapse prevention; drug and alcohol education; and numerous other specialty programs.